-- 4.1.1 In most scenarios, ice slots consist of 90-minutes, which is comprised of: - One (1) 3-minute warmup - Three (3) x 15-minute stop-time periods with a 1-minute break each intermission - Overtime or Shootout in the event of a tie after 3 periods (see Overtime & Shootouts) - 4.1.2 When there is 5-minutes or less remaining in the game slot and there is more than 2-minutes remaining on the game clock, the game clock will be dropped to 2-minutes if there is greater than 2-minutes remaining at the next stoppage of play.
+- 4.1.1 Ice slots consist of 75-minutes, which is comprised of the blow.
+Please note that there are NO MORE FLOODS after 2 Periods: - One (1) 3-minute warmup - Three (3) x 15-minute stop-time periods with a 1-minute break each intermission - Overtime or Shootout in the event of a tie after 3 periods (see Overtime & Shootouts) - 4.1.2 When there is 5-minutes or less remaining in the game slot and there is more than 2-minutes remaining on the game clock, the game clock will be dropped to 2-minutes if there is greater than 2-minutes remaining at the next stoppage of play.